netopyr/open-dolphin/README.md

 - shared (code that is needed on both client and server)
 - client (visualization)
 - server (domain model and control logic)
-- combined (for testing the client-server combination)
+- combined-javafx (for testing the client-server combination)
-- demo   (again divided in client - server - shared - combined)
+- demo-javafx   (again divided in client - server - shared - combined)

 General approach
 ----------------